tytydraco/yessleep/out/The_school_ghost.md

+  This is just a simple recounting of events that happened long ago when I was a school girl.
+Nothing spicy or overly scary.
+Just a true story that some may find interesting.
+If you are looking for gory details, there are none.
+Only  those who find liminal spaces creepy will understand.
+For the sake of privacy, I have changed some names.

    It was a sunny winter afternoon in Calcutta in the 1980's.
 We had stayed back after school for sports practice.
 After finishing up we casually made our way out, chatting and laughing as normal 14 year old girls do.
 The sun was about to set and the sky was bathed in a golden glow.
 After about ten minutes of walking, one of my friends, Tabby, who was strolling beside me, suddenly realised that she had left her cardigan back at school.

    She asked us to go back with her to collect it.
 Obviously none of us wanted to.
 "Can't you collect it tomorrow?", Anita groaned.